 As the undisputed belle of the season, Sarah has enchanted plenty of suitors.
 Still, she isn’t interested in marriage, especially not to the pompous bore her father has chosen for her.
 But her hasty escape seems reckless now that she’s estranged from her family and has no one to count on besides Christian.
 Turning the luckless lord into such a catch has another unplanned consequence for Sarah: Has he run away with her heart?

-Get a sneak peek at Valerie Bowman 's The Unlikely Lady (available May 5, 2015) with an exclusive excerpt of Chapter 1.
+Get a sneak peek at Valerie Bowman 's The Legendary Lord (available November 1, 2016) with an exclusive excerpt of a selected scene.

 Someone was inside his house.
 Christian Forester, Viscount Berkeley, stood outside the small hunting lodge and watched as a plume of smoke from the chimney billowed into the darkening sky.
 He made his way slowly toward the front door, pushed it open with his boot, and tightened his fist around the pistol he kept inside his coat pocket whenever he traveled.
 He’d spent the last sennight on the road.
 He was tired.
 He was dirty.
 He hadn’t shaved.
 And he was in as foul a mood as he ever got.
 It was bitter cold.
 The wind was picking up.
 And from the looks of things, the sky was about to open up and dump an unholy amount of snow on this place.
 All Christian wanted was a warm fire and some food.
 Instead, it looked as though he would first be forced to dispatch a thief.
 He took a deep, calming breath and slowly pulled the pistol from his inside coat pocket.